-The film tells the story of Boston heiress Charlotte Vale (in the beginning unglamorously portrayed by Bette Davis), a sheltered, frumpy and middle-aged neurotic who is driven to a nervous breakdown by her domineering mother (Gladys Cooper), but with the help of a soft-spoken idealized therapist (Claude Rains), she is transformed into a modern, secure and attractive young woman.
-During an ocean voyage to South America she meets a suave man, Jerry Durrance (Paul Henreid), and blooms as a woman.
-Durrance, unhappily married to a woman he dares not to hurt, has a young daughter Tina (played by the then twelve-year-old promising juvenile actress Janis Wilson in an uncredited role), who is an emotionally depressed child, victimized by the insecurity of their unsettled home.
-Ultimately, Charlotte Vale and Jerry Durrance end up with a platonic relationship in which she keeps Tina who in the meantime is in the process of recovering, while Henreid stays with his unwanted wife.
+The film tells the story of Boston heiress Charlotte Vale (in the beginning unglamorously portrayed by Bette Davis), a sheltered, frumpy, and middle-aged neurotic who is driven to a nervous breakdown by her domineering mother (Gladys Cooper), but with the help of a soft-spoken idealized therapist (Claude Rains), she is transformed into a modern, secure and attractive young woman.
+During an ocean voyage to South America, she meets a suave man, Jerry Durrance (Paul Henreid), and blooms as a woman.
+Durrance, unhappily married to a woman he dares not to hurt, has a young daughter Tina (played by the then twelve-year-old promising juvenile actress Janis Wilson in an uncredited role).
+She is an emotionally depressed child victimized by the insecurity of their unsettled home.
+Ultimately, Charlotte Vale and Jerry Durrance end up in a platonic relationship in which she keeps Tina, who in the meantime, is in the process of recovering, while Henreid stays with his unwanted wife.

-“Now, Voyager” is an unabashed first-rate soap opera—or a woman’s picture, if you wish—and as such it’s one of the very best of its kind, thanks to Warner Bros. expertise, while the powerful drama is backed by Max Steiner’s lush and Academy Award-winning musical score which is almost as much a part of the film as the actors.
-Bette Davis, one of Hollywood’s queens in the 1940s, made the film’s heroine a touching, dignified and truly believable woman.
+“Now, Voyager” is an unabashed first-rate soap opera—or a woman’s picture, if you wish—and as such, it’s one of the very best of its kind, thanks to Warner Bros. expertise.
+At the same time, the powerful drama is backed by Max Steiner’s lush and Academy Award-winning musical score which is almost as much a part of the film as the actors.
+Bette Davis, one of Hollywood’s queens in the 1940s, made the film’s heroine a touching, dignified, and truly believable woman.

-Compared to the then established two-time Academy Award-winner Bette Davis, Mr. Henreid only had a few years experience in Hollywood.
+Compared to the then-established two-time Academy Award-winner Bette Davis, Mr. Henreid only had a few years of experience in Hollywood.
 After leaving Austria in the mid-1930s, he first settled in London and then moved on to the West Coast.
-So although pretty much a newcomer in Hollywood at the time when “Now, Voyager” was made, his performance was well-received.
-The New York Herald Tribune wrote ‘Paul Henreid achieves his full stature as a romantic star’ while Time praised him as ‘Hollywood’s likeliest leading man who acts like a kind and morally responsable human being.’
+So, although pretty much a newcomer in Hollywood when “Now, Voyager” was made, his performance was well-received.
+The New York Herald Tribune wrote, ‘Paul Henreid achieves his full stature as a romantic star’ while Time praised him as ‘Hollywood’s likeliest leading man who acts like a kind and morally responsible human being.’

 In his autobiography “Ladies Man” (1984), Paul Henreid remembers Bette Davis as ‘a solid master of her craft’: “I found her a delight to work with, and we got along famously.
 In fact, a very close friendship started between us, and she remained a dear, close friend—and always a very decent human being.”
 The atmosphere on the set was amiable and supportive, although Miss Davis did have problems with her co-star Bonita Granville (who played the part of Charlotte’s young niece June Vale).
 “She was bitchy in the film and off.
 I don’t remember the details, but she struck me as flighty and gossipy,” she told Boze Hadleigh in his interview book “Bette Davis Speaks” (1996).

-Four years later, Irving Rapper and his three leading actors from “Now, Voyager”—Bette Davis, Paul Henreid and Claude Rains (Davis’ favorite co-star)—were reunited with the drama “Deception,” also made at Warner Bros. (this one without Hal B. Wallis), and in 1964, Paul Henreid directed Bette Davis (playing twin sisters) in the crime drama “Dead Ringer,” with his daughter Monika Henreid playing a supporting role.
+Four years later, Irving Rapper and his three leading actors from “Now, Voyager”—Bette Davis, Paul Henreid, and Claude Rains (Davis’ favorite co-star)—were reunited with the drama “Deception,” also made at Warner Bros. (this one without Hal B. Wallis).
+In 1964, Paul Henreid directed Bette Davis (playing twin sisters) in the crime drama “Dead Ringer,” with his daughter Monika Henreid playing a supporting role.

 Irving Rapper and Bette Davis later worked together again in “The Corn Is Green” and “Another Man’s Posion’ (1951).
 “Irving has directed some of my best pictures,” she said in later interviews.

 Author Olive Higgins Prouty wrote four novels about the wealthy Vale family in Boston (“Now, Voyager” being the third).
-She sold the “Voyager” rights to Wallis for $35,000 in October 1941, and made several suggestions: she preferred Technicolor to be used, with the flashbacks shown in subdued colors as if seen through a veil, and she had laid down a scheme for certain sequences.
+She sold the “Voyager” rights to Wallis for $35,000 in October 1941, and made several suggestions.
+She preferred Technicolor to be used, with the flashbacks shown in subdued colors as if seen through a veil, and she had laid down a scheme for particular sequences.
 Wallis decided to go ahead and ignore them completely, but after she had seen the film in her New England home with twenty-five friends, ‘all of them applauded,’ Wallis wrote in his autobiography.
 She wrote him a letter, saying that ‘the plot follows very closely that of my book and the personalities of the various characters have been carefully observed and preserved.’

 NOW, VOYAGER (1942) DIR Irving Rapper PROD Hal B. Wallis SCR Casey Robinson (novel ‘Now, Voyager’ by Olive Higgins Prouty) CAM Sol Polito MUS Max Steiner ED Warren Low CAST Bette Davis (Charlotte Vale), Paul Henreid (Jerry Durrance), Claude Rains (Doctor Jaquith), Gladys Cooper (Mrs. Vale), Bonita Granville (June Vale), John Loder (Elliott Livingston), Ilka Chase (Lisa Vale), Mary Wickes (Dora Pickford), Janis Wilson (Tina Durrance)